drewcassidy/KSP-Conformal-Decals/README.md

 - Art and Plugin code: Andrew Cassidy (Cineboxandrew)
 - Semiotic decal pack based on the work of Ron Cobb
+- Munar decal pack based on the work of Gavin Rothery

 ## Installation